 Benign paroxysmal positional vertigo (BPPV) results in periods of dizziness and is among the most common causes of vertigo.
 These symptoms often occur when the patient moves the position of their head.
 Although BPPV is rarely serious on its own, it can be dangerous if your balance is affected enough to create risk of falls.

-4 Oaks Physical Therapy treats patients experiencing vestibular symptoms in the Baltimore-Washington area at our Catonsville and Columbia locations.
+4 Oaks Physical Therapy treats patients experiencing vestibular symptoms in the Baltimore-Washington area at all our locations.
 For more information, please contact us.